-CrossFit exercises often require you to push yourself hard by doing many repetitions of different exercises with weights usually for time.
-CrossFit does not deny that rhabdo can happen during a workout and the inside joke amongst CrossFitters is the rhabdo clown (pictured at the beginning of this post).
-Now, rhabdo is serious and I will talk about factors that could increase the likelihood of developing rhabdo, but be aware that rhabdo is knowingly pushing YOURSELF beyond the point of exhaustion and physical pain.
-This is not to say that others may not be encouraging to go faster, push harder and complete one more rep, but developing rhabdo in most circumstances means knowingly continuing to push yourself when you know you should stop.
+CrossFit exercises often require you to push yourself hard by doing many repetitions of different exercises with weights, usually for time.
+CrossFit does not deny that rhabdo can happen during a workout, and the inside joke amongst CrossFitters is the rhabdo clown (pictured at the beginning of this post).
+Now, rhabdo is serious, and I will talk about factors that could increase the likelihood of developing rhabdo, but be aware that rhabdo is knowingly pushing YOURSELF beyond the point of exhaustion and physical pain.
+This is not to say that others may not be encouraging you to go faster, push harder and complete one more rep, but developing rhabdo in most circumstances means knowingly continuing to push yourself when you know you should stop.

 Should the concern for rhabdo stop you from doing CrossFit?

 Absolutely not!
 Of course, you should check with your doctor before starting any exercise program to ensure you are healthy and do not have any risk factors that may increase the likelihood of becoming hurt.